1. Introduction & Objectives

 2. Lead Team & Members

-- Thomas Koellner, Universität Bayreuth
+- Thomas Koellner, University of Bayreuth, Germany

-- Nynke Schulp, IvM-VU, The Netherlands
+- Nynke Schulp, IvM-VU, University of Amsterdam, The Netherlands

-- Maria Felipe-Lucia, idiv, Leipzig
+- Maria Felipe-Lucia, idiv, Leipzig, Germany

 3. Activities and Outputs